gpdowney/lightweightLSAT/pages/resources/checklists.md

 Here are a few examples:

-Logic Games EASY IF Qs.
+Logic Games EASY IF questions.

 1. Draw a new Board with the new info.
 1. Follow the Overlapping Rules.